deb17/flask-modals/README.md

 ### Note

+1. `a` tags on the modal page will need a `data-turbo="false"` attribute.

-1. The extension loads the Turbo library only in pages that have a modal form.
+2. The extension loads the Turbo library only in pages that have a modal form.

-2. It loads the NProgress js library to display a progress bar during form submission.
+3. It loads the NProgress js library to display a progress bar during form submission.